ebattt/IronyDetection/README.md

 | German       | Das ist nicht mein Bier | This is not my beer             | This is not my problem     | Yes       |

 We chose to construct the dataset ourselves because no existing dataset suited our specific combination of languages and the focus on irony in proverbs.
 Additionally, creating our own dataset allowed us to tailor the content to meet the needs of our analysis, ensuring a balance of languages and diverse examples.

+Alternative options could have included using an existing dataset, though we were unable to find one that matched our languages and requirements.
+Another option would have been to automate the dataset creation through web scraping, but we opted for manual curation to ensure quality and relevance in the selected proverbs.

 ## Preprocessing